-A Thermoelectric Method for Determining the Rate of Water Movement in Plants
+A Thermoelectric Method for Determining the Rate of Water Movement in Plants1

 - M. E. Bloodworth,